Balancing Spectral, Temporal and Spatial Information for EEG-based Alzheimer's Disease Classification: Methodology

 \subsection{Procedure Overview}

 The input EEG samples are multivariate signals with a spatial and a temporal dimension.
 The goal is to extract feature tensors with three dimensions from these samples, namely the spectral, temporal and spatial dimension, which are subsequently fed into a support vector machine (SVM) classifier.
 The procedure is illustrated in Figure \ref{fig:method} (A).
-The first step computes $N_{f,feat}$ power spectral densities for temporally and spatially located time segments.
+The first step computes $N_{f,feat}$ power spectral densities (PSDs) for temporally and spatially located time segments.
 The second and the third step involve pooling the data along the temporal and the spatial dimension, respectively.
-The extent of the pooling defines the resolution in terms of the number of features, which is $N_{t,feat}$ for the temporal and $N_{g,feat}$ for the spatial dimension.
+Each transformation can be represented as a computationally inexpensive matrix multiplication.
+The extent of the pooling defines the resolution in terms of the number of features for the temporal ($N_{t,feat}$) and the spatial ($N_{g,feat}$) dimension.
 While the number of overall features $N_{feat} = N_{f,feat} N_{t,feat} N_{g,feat}$ is held constant, the number of features for each of the three dimensions can be varied, as illustrated in Figure \ref{fig:method} (B).
 To allow for many resolution configurations, the number of overall features is set to $N_{feat} = 60=2^2\cdot3\cdot5$ for dataset~I and $N_{feat} = 180=2^2\cdot3^2 \cdot5$ for the larger dataset~II.